ycarowr/UnityDesignPatterns/Assets/Behavioral/Command/Readme.md

 #### Command

-A [base class Command](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Structure/Command.cs) class which defines a interface realized by concrete commands.
+A base [Command](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Structure/Command.cs) defines a interface to assure the existence of the methods _Execute()_ and _Unexecute()_.

-All the [concrete Commands](https://github.com/ycarowr/DesignPatterns/tree/master/Assets/Behavior/Command/Examples/AnimationQueue/Scripts/Commands) encapsute the parameters and the objects necessary for a future call to determined object.
+The [Concrete Commands](https://github.com/ycarowr/DesignPatterns/tree/master/Assets/Behavior/Command/Examples/AnimationQueue/Scripts/Commands) realize the implementation of the base class as well as encapsute the necessary data to call the method _Execute()_.

 #### Invoker
-The concrete [Invoker](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Examples/AnimationQueue/Scripts/Invoker/AnimationQueue.cs) class which has the responsability of invoking commands.
+The [Invoker](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Examples/AnimationQueue/Scripts/Invoker/AnimationQueue.cs) class has the responsability of invoking the commands.

 Here are some variations of invokers implementations:
 The [Queue](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Structure/Tools/CommandQueue.cs) is First in First out structure that manipulates commands.
-The [TimeredQueue](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Structure/Tools/TimeredCommandQueue.cs), although it works similar to the queue, it only dispatches commands only after a timer.
+And the [TimeredQueue](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Structure/Tools/TimeredCommandQueue.cs), although it works in a similar way but it only dispatches commands only after an amount of time.

 #### Actor
 An object or [Actor](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavior/Command/Examples/AnimationQueue/Scripts/Actor/MotionEntity.cs) and a method with the apropriated parameters are the data encapsulated in each command for a future usage, its implementation depends completely of the application scope.